nanawel/jduplicatefinder/README.md

 JDuplicateFinder
 ================

-Help you find duplicate files depending on various criteria.
+Helps you find duplicate files depending on various criteria.
 The objective was to visualize quickly all the duplicate for each file located in a given folder, in order to decide the ones that should be deleted.